MarineEvoEcoLab/EecSeq/Protocol.md

 ### Library Amplification with Index Primers

 1. If sets samples are receiving the same index primers a master mix can be created for each set of index primers to be used.
 For example, the lab has make 6 sets of master mixes, each with a unique primer pair, that was used for 3 samples each (18 total samples were amplified).
 The Puritz Lab often pairs the indexes to avoid index hopping on patterned flow cells, for example the 701 i7 index primer is always paired with the 501 i5 index primer.
 If each sample is getting a unique pair of index primers, amplification mix and primers should be aliquoted individually
-2. Example for multiple master mixes, multiply volumes by the number of samples in each index pair set.
+2. Example master mixes, multiply volumes by the number of samples in each index pair set.
 Create master mixes on ice:

 |Component|Volume for 1 sample (including 10% excess)|
 |---|---|